 Since it was my first day here, I had been left much to myself to get acquainted with my new environment.
 I learned later that this is done intentionally.
 While a strict regimen of structured time is in effect during one’s stay at McLean, the first day you check in you’re left to discover things on your own.
 They give you some time and space to take it all in.
 Not just the new environment that you’re in, but also the idea of where you are.

 I spent the evening hours of my first day mostly walking around the hospital grounds and sitting by myself in the cafeteria building.
 After spending a good amount of time in the cafeteria doing some journal writing, I glanced at my cell phone to see it was almost 10:00pm which meant I needed to report back to North Belknap, my new home.
 Patients were allowed 30 minutes to prepare for bed.
 Lights-out at 11pm sharp.
 Getting ready for bed in my new environment required several extra steps, many of which initially felt demeaning.
-To get into the bathroom, I had to ask one of the on staff attendants to let me in as the bathroom doors were kept locked.
+To get into the bathroom, I had to ask one of the on-staff attendants to let me in as the bathroom doors were kept locked.
 They would ask me what I would need for my time in there.
 I was alerted to this process before coming to McLean.
 The bathrooms contained no soap, no paper-towels, no toilet paper, nothing.
 This actually was extremely unfair to the OCD patients who didn’t have contamination issues as these measures were solely done for the contamination OCD patients there.

 After I walked back inside North Belknap, I went to the Counselor’s Station to ask to use the bathroom.
-A very attractive female attendant in her early twenties named Katie asked me if I needed toilet paper as she flipped through a binder with my name on it.
+A very attractive female counselor in her early twenties named Katie asked me if I needed toilet paper as she flipped through a binder with my name on it.
 I cringed inside, but just replied as pleasantly and nonchalantly as I could, “No thanks.”

 “Well, according to your sheet, you have to be granted hand washing tokens and you haven’t earned any of those yet so I can’t give you any liquid soap,” said Katie.